Atlee-AI/Atlee---Personalized-PDF-Assistant/README.md

 ### Prerequisites

 - Anthropic API Key: Obtain a Claude API key to interact with Claude Generative AI models.
-Visit [Google API Key Setup](https://makersuite.google.com/app/apikey) to get your key.
+Visit [Anthropic API Key Setup]([https://docs.anthropic.com/claude/docs/getting-access-to-claude]) to get your key.
 - Streamlit: This application is built with Streamlit.
 Ensure you have Streamlit installed in your environment.

 ### Installation